 Tour Puebla

-A more “recent” region to become part of the Denominacion de Origen for Mezcal (DOM), Puebla is without doubt one of the fastest growing mezcal producing states in Mexico.
-With the combination of deep, rich history, fertile farmlands, well-developed infrastructure and ample resources, Puebla is quickly becoming a key producer of mezcal.
+A more recent region to be added to the Denominacion de Origen (DOM), Puebla mezcal is on the rise.
+With the combination of deep, rich history, fertile farmlands, well-developed infrastructure, and ample resources, Puebla is quickly becoming a key producer of mezcal and mezcal tourism is a growing industry.
 If you’re interested in learning more about Puebla mezcal, the eponymous city is beautiful and makes a great homebase for your visit.
+Read on for information on the state, including the best Puebla mezcal guides and tours.

 Tour Jalisco

-Guadalajara isn’t traditionally on the mezcal tourism trail but, as many of you are fond of pointing out, tequila is a type of mezcal.
-The city is also an entry point for raicilla tourism, and therefore a chance to explore one of the most underappreciated and amazing mezcals out there.
-Guadalajara is a good destination if you’re interested in learning about tequila and raicilla de la sierra.
+Guadalajara isn’t traditionally on the mezcal tourism trail but (as many of you are fond of pointing out) tequila is a type of mezcal.
+The city is an hour from the town of Tequila, and also an entry point for raicilla tourism, offering the chance to explore one of the most underappreciated and amazing mezcals out there.
+Guadalajara is an ideal destination if you’re interested in learning about tequila and raicilla de la sierra, or mountain raicilla.
 Meanwhile, Puerto Vallarta is the starting point for visiting coastal raicilla country.
+Read on to learn about the best tequila and raicilla guides and tours.

 Tour San Luis Potosi